Vyral/base-template/_posts/2020-12-30-4-things-to-focus-on-in-the-beginning.md

 ---
 layout: post
-title: What to Expect in Your First 2 Years
+title: 'What to Expect in Your First 2 Years of Real Estate?'
 date: 2020-12-30 19:46:36
 tags:
   - Real Estate